Fa-BRAIK/lumen-tw/README.md

 ## Acknowledgements

-This package is a port of the [tailwind-merge](https://github.com/dcastil/tailwind-merge) for Laravel.
+- This package is a port of the [tailwind-merge](https://github.com/dcastil/tailwind-merge) for Laravel.
+- I created this package as a successor to the [laravel-tailwind-merge](https://github.com/gehrisandro/tailwind-merge-laravel) as it was not maintained anymore and as a result, it doesn't support Tailwindcss 4.x and above.
+  - Attribute bag macro `twMerge` and `@twMerge` blade directive are taken from this package.

 ## Credits